Deephaven's design

 Our community software empowers users with a comprehensive, extensible query engine that can interact with and commingle data accessed or ingested directly from disparate sources, including custom applications, Apache Parquet, Apache Kafka, Apache Orc, CSV, JSON, CDC, and in the future, Arrow, ODBC, and other contemplated integrations.
 Our table update model and unified table API design allow for seamless integration of data with different characteristics, thus allowing batch data and real-time data to coexist behind the same interface.
 Layering our gRPC API on top completes the picture, linking Deephaven query engines with one another or with client applications to construct data-driven applications.

-This combination of capabilities allows Deephaven to serve as the only necessary tool for all layers in a lambda architecture deployment, solving many of the challenges inherent in what is normally considered a complex design.
-This, in turn allows for a better overall experience for end-users, as the data manipulation and access APIs are consistent and realize the full capabilities of all layers.
+This combination of capabilities allows Deephaven to replace the complexity of traditional lambda architecture with a single, unified system.
+This, in turn, allows for a better overall experience for end-users, as the data manipulation and access APIs are consistent and realize the full capabilities of all layers.

 Tables designed for sharing and updating